Our Publications

 Nationwide Permits Complete 2022 Edition by Robert J. Pierce, David Dearing, and Sam Collinson, is the 5th revision of NWPs Complete.
 Organized for quick and ready reference, the entire texts of the 2021/2022 NWPs, General Conditions, and the Regulations at CFR 330 are presented in sequence and followed, in italics, by the pertinent and substantive parts of the 2021/2022 and past preambles associated with each.
 Link: https://wetlandtraining.com/product/book-nationwide-permits/

-Pocket Guide to Hydric Soil Field Indicators – 2022 Almost every indicator has been altered in the National Technical Committee on Hydric Soils’ Version 8.2 of the Field Indicators of Hydric Soils in the United States: A guide for Identifying and Delineating Hydric Soils: new tables; new figures; new Indicators and new terms in the glossary.
-We’ve taken all of those and updated our Pocket Guide.
-We have also added updated versions of the indispensable Simplified Keys to Hydric Soil Indicators – now for all ten USACE Regional Supplements.
+Pocket Guide to Hydric Soil Field Indicators – 2022 Nearly every indicator has been revised in Version 8.2 of the Field Indicators of Hydric Soils in the United States, published in cooperation with the National Technical Committee on Hydric Soils.
+This update includes new tables, figures, indicators, and glossary terms.
+We’ve incorporated all these changes into our updated Pocket Guide, along with refreshed versions of the essential Simplified Keys to Hydric Soil Indicators—now covering all ten USACE Regional Supplements.
 Link: https://wetlandtraining.com/product/pocket-guide-2022/

 Wetland Mitigation: Planning Hydrology, Vegetation, and Soils for Constructed Wetlands by Gary J. Pierce with contributing editors Mallory N. Gilbert and Robert J. Pierce.
 For those who work in wetlands, this book is the A to Z of construction and restoration.
 It focuses on the importance of water to wetland construction.
 Purchase of the book entitles the buyer to access a secure website that contains an Excel program to prepare annual hydrographs based on monthly data sets.
 An instruction guide accompanies the program.
 Link: https://wetlandtraining.com/product/wetland-mitigation-book/